IdentityPython/oidc-op/docs/source/contents/conf.rst

 The class you reference in the specification MUST be a subclass of oidcmsg.storage.DictType and have some of the methods a dictionary has.

+Note also that this class MUST support the dump and load methods as defined in :py:class:`oidcmsg.impexp.ImpExp`.

 An example::

     client_db: {